-“we encourage the federal government to remove penalties on age pensioners who wish to downsize and support the desire of many seniors to live independently in smaller home built for their needs.
-The grab-rails on wall and other mobility-enhancing features” Ms Wood said.
+“We encourage the federal government to remove penalties on age pensioners who wish to downsize and support the desire of many seniors to live independently in a smaller home built for their needs.
+The grab-rails on the wall and other mobility-enhancing features” Ms. Wood said.

 “Removing disincentives would reduce the number of senior Australians who feel “trapped” in an unsuitable home which reduces their quality of life”

 A recent Productivity Commission report on preparing for an ageing Australia agreed that stamp duty was a major disincentive for downsizing housing.

 “The Henry Tax review found stamp duties were [particularly inefficient taxes and should be replaced by other taxation measures.
 Doing so would lessen disincentives for people to downsize their housing as they are”, the report stated